Hidden Gems: Visit Czech Republic's Stunning National Parks

 Location: South Moravian Region

-This park protects the forests along the Dyje River Valley in the hill country, where many other streams have been dammed.
-Hiking in Dyje Canyon, you can take in the wide variety of rock formations, boulder fields and rocky cliffs while you watch for otters, eagle owls and kingfishers.
-The area is also home to many interesting reptiles and amphibians including the fire salamander, great crested newt, tree snake and emerald lizard.
+National Park Podyjí protects the forests along the Dyje River Valley in the hill country, where many other streams have been dammed.
+Hiking in Dyje Canyon, you can take in the wide variety of rock formations, boulder fields and rocky cliffs while you watch for otters, eagle owls, and kingfishers.
+The area is also home to many interesting reptiles and amphibians including the fire salamander, great crested newt, tree snake, and emerald lizard.
 Hike out of the canyon for great views from one of the many rocky overlooks.

 České Švýcarsko National Park